1

 Did the tree in question grow in a lush woods or in someone’s back yard?

-The slow pace at which these trees mature will produce growth rings that are far closer together than would otherwise be the case.
+high quality trees The slow maturation of these trees results in growth rings that are much closer together than they would be otherwise..
 Furthermore, the finished wood and lumber products that are produced from such high quality trees will be denser and of higher quality.

-Even when a tree grows in the perfect conditions to produce high quality timber, there are still a number of factors, both visible and invisible, that will impact the trees ultimate value.
-The very genetics of a tree may prevent it from becoming veneer or even prime quality regardless of it’s growing conditions.
-In a nutshell, veneer quality trees are rare, and the best, most-mature timber stands will never produce a majority of veneer quality trees.
+Even when a tree grows in perfect conditions for high-quality timber, several visible and invisible factors affect its ultimate value.
+The tree’s genetics may prevent it from becoming veneer or prime quality, regardless of its growing conditions.
+In short, veneer-quality trees are rare, and even the best, most mature timber stands rarely produce a majority of them.

 Veneer Trees in a Nutshell